 Prerequisites

-You are familiar with the security group rules that apply to the ECS instances in the VPCs.
-Make sure that the security group rules allow the VPCs to communicate with each other.
+You are familiar with the security group rules that apply to the ECS instances in the three VPCs and have ensured that the rules allow the resources in the VPCs to access each other.
 For more information, see View security group rules and Add a security group rule.

-A file system is created in the China (Guangzhou) region by using Account B. For more information, see Create a file system.
+You have used Account B to create a file system in the China (Guangzhou) region.
+For more information, see Create a file system.

 Before you can connect VPC2 that belongs to Account B to the transit router that belongs to Account A, you must grant the required permissions to Account A. Otherwise, the transit router that belongs to Account A cannot connect to VPC2.